Types of Solids Separation Classifier in Mechanical Operations

 Hydrocyclone separator working principle

-Therefore the diameter of this cyclone must be smaller in order to get a corresponding greater centrifugal force.
+Therefore the diameter of this cyclone must be smaller to get a corresponding greater centrifugal force.
 Consequently, the diameter of the cylindrical section is less than 375 mm and the cone angle is 16° to 20°.
 Inlet pressures of the feed to the cyclone lie between 5 to 120 psi.

 The slurry feed is pumped into the cylindrical section tangentially.
 Coarse or heavy solids thrown out against the walls, travel down the sides of the cone section and are discharged in a partially dewatered form at the apex, while the smaller or lighter solids along with the remaining portion of water are removed from the downward extending pipe at the top.
 Hydrocyclone finds application in degritting operations production, classifying pigments, and ore-dressing practice.